 \subsection{Multimodal}

-Multimodal approaches for CHGR combine multiple input types—such as RGB frames, pose heatmaps, depth maps, and optical flow—to mitigate the limitations of unimodal methods and capture complementary information from different data sources.
+Multimodal CDHGR approaches combine inputs such as RGB, pose heatmaps, and depth to overcome unimodal limitations and capture complementary information.

-A prominent example is TwoStream-SLR~\cite{NEURIPS2022_6cd3ac24_HEATMAPS}, a dual-stream architecture designed for both signed language translation (SLT) and CSLR.
-It processes RGB and pose heatmaps in parallel using the first four blocks of S3D in each branch, with bidirectional lateral connections enabling multi-level information exchange.
-Additional supervision is provided through Sign Pyramid Networks and auxiliary prediction heads (video, keypoint, and joint).
-The model is trained using self-distillation, minimizing KL-divergence between the outputs of the three heads.
-An illustration of the architecture is shown in Fig.~\ref{fig:TwoStream-SLR}.
-This model has also been applied to ISLR~\cite{zuo2024onlinecontinuoussignlanguage}, using a sliding window mechanism and leveraging the same framework to extract sign boundaries and construct training dictionaries.
+A key example is TwoStream-SLR~\citep{NEURIPS2022_6cd3ac24_HEATMAPS}, a dual-stream architecture for CSLR and SLT.
+It processes RGB and pose heatmaps in parallel via the first four S3D blocks in each branch, with bidirectional lateral connections for multi-level information exchange.
+Sign Pyramid Networks and auxiliary heads (video, keypoint, joint) provide additional supervision, while self-distillation minimizes KL-divergence across outputs.
+The same framework has been applied to ISLR~\citep{zuo2024onlinecontinuoussignlanguage} using a sliding window to extract sign boundaries and construct training dictionaries.

 Other CSLR models have adapted multimodal ISLR backbones.
-Uni-Sign~\cite{UNISIGNli2025} can be used directly for CSLR, while SignBERT+~\cite{SignBERT+} can be extended by appending temporal pooling and a CTC decoder to generate gloss sequences.
+Uni-Sign~\citep{UNISIGNli2025} can be used directly for CSLR, while SignBERT+~\citep{SignBERT+} can be extended by appending temporal pooling and a CTC decoder to generate gloss sequences.